CDEBase/fullstack-pro/docs/Adding_New_Modules.md

 Notes:

-- You may have to rerun `yarn watch` to pickup new modules
+- You may have to rerun `npm run watch` to pickup new modules